Willy-Chan/MultiGPU-Experiments/nvidia_libraries/nccl/nccl.md

 # NCCL

 ## Summary
-In the Jacobi kernel example, MPI_sendrecv doesn't have a stream argument.

-So we have to synchronize streams for the top and bottom parts: can't automatically overlap them/have them be at the same time here:
+NCCL is basically just a library of kernels.
+These kernels just happen to specifically do data transfer, and they are highly optimized and adapt to your hardware topology.

+We *could* just do the data transfer with MPI, but it's not as optimized as NCCL.
+For example, in the Jacobi kernel, MPI_sendrecv doesn't have a stream argument, i.e. we can't automatically enqueue them onto separate CUDA streams easily.

+CUDA-aware MPI primarily uses the *copy engine*, while NCCL primarily uses *load-store instructions*.

+As a general rule of thumb, CUDA-MPI is better for P2P tasks, NCCL is better for larger collective operations.

 ![Can't remove the stream sync](cantremovesync.png)

-Ideally these two sendrecvs happen at the same time (different streams), but MPI cant accept this argument!

-NCCL basically lets you add this stream support.
-Think CUDA-aware MPI, but instead of calling MPI we're calling dedicated communication kernels, *with stream support*.
+## Writing a NCCL Program
 You initialize NCCL by just piggybacking off of MPI: you broadcast the NCCLUid and that's what you need to set everything up. (can use both NCCL and MPI)
 ```c
 MPI_Init(&argc, &argv);